Skip to content

 }

 failure_kind is a coarse classifier over the failure surface.
-The seven kebab-case variants partition the connector error spaces for Databricks and Snowflake, with a fallback for failures that reach the output layer type-erased.
+Most variants partition the connector error spaces for Databricks and Snowflake; compile-error covers a model that fails to compile mid-run (not a connector failure at all); and unknown is the fallback for failures that reach the output layer type-erased.

 The classifier walks the anyhow::Error chain on each per-table failure, downcasts to AdapterError, and probes .inner() for the typed connector enum.
 Errors built via anyhow::anyhow!("...{e}") (which stringify and drop the type) fall through to unknown; errors propagated via ? / .context(...) preserve the typed source and classify correctly.
 As of engine v1.34, the 23 sites in run.rs that previously stringified adapter errors have been converted to type-preserving wraps, so failure_kind returns a non-unknown value for every real production adapter error.